riya9038/authentication_system/README.md

 # Steps to install
 To run this repository in your system follow the given steps-<br>
-  1. Clone the repo on your local system using the above git command <br>
+  1. Clone the repository on your local system using the above git command <br>
   2. Run npm install in terminal <br>
   3. You need to obtain some keys which are-<br>
     a. google ouath api keys,<br>